akabetso/Cocaine-addiction-RNA-seq/README.md

 As described by [Guo Y et al](https://academic.oup.com/bib/article/15/6/879/180439), Quality control is essential at three different stages: Raw data quality conrol, alignment quality conrol and variant calling quality control.

 FastQC was used to study the quality control of the raw data, the quality showed less than o.1% of adapter contamination and phred score > 30. we saw minimal reason to trim the data and proceeded directly with alignment using HISAT2.
 After alignment, Qualimap was used to look into the alignment coverage and the overal quality of the data at this stage. multiQC was used to generate i nice report of the entire quality control. a snipset of the general statistics is shown below.
+The mm10 reference genome had been previously downloaded and indexed with HISAT2 for HISAT2 alignment.

 ![quality_control](data/quality_control.png)